 Nicaragua Political Map

 Nicaragua is known as the land of lakes and volcanoes.
-Because not only is home to the two largest freshwater lakes in Central America, it also has 19 active volcanoes throughout the country.
+Because not only is home to the two largest freshwater lakes in Central America, but it also has 19 active volcanoes in the country.
 Nicaragua is a Central American country located between the Pacific Ocean and the Caribbean Sea.
 It borders just 2 countries including Honduras to the north and Costa Rica to the south.
 Managua is not only the capital, but it’s also the third-largest city in Central America.
 Other major cities in Nicaragua are León, Tipitapa, and Masaya.

 Nicaragua Satellite Map

 Nicaragua occupies an area of 130,375 square kilometers (50,338 sq mi), which makes it the largest country in Central America.
 In comparison, its size is larger than Honduras but smaller than Suriname.
 The country is known for its volcanoes, lakes, and beaches.
 For example, Momotombo is a stratovolcano at the shores of Lake Managua, just north of the capital Managua.
 Nicaragua is also home to the two largest freshwater lakes in Central America – Lake Managua and Lake Nicaragua.
 At 750 km (470 mi) long, the Coco River (Rio Coco) is the longest river in Nicaragua.
 It lies between 11°N to 15°N latitude along the coast so it has a tropical climate.